sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 ```

-Lets you to convert a not_interested transaction to a regular transaction.
+Lets you convert a not_interested transaction to a regular transaction ((Retro Transaction).
 You can also update both transaction and line-item level custom field and extended field details of a transaction.

 ### Resource Information
 | | |